 Take advantage of professional benefits

-What information will your broker ask you to provide?
+What kinds of information and documentation will your finance broker ask you to provide?

 When you ask to enlist the services of a broker, they will probably ask you for the following documentation:

 - Identification, including photo ID such as driver licence

 - Income verification documentation such as recent payslips

 - Birth certificate, if you are applying for a government funded first home owner grant

 Depending on the lender or bank you would like your broker to apply to for your loan, you may also be asked to provide: